Ernst von Dohnányi

 Ernst von Dohnányi (Hungarian: Dohnányi Ernő, [ˈɛrnøː ˈdohnaːɲi]; 27 July 1877 – 9 February 1960) was a Hungarian composer, pianist and conductor.
-He used a German form of his name on most published compositions.
+He used the German form of his name on most published compositions.

 Biography

-Dohnányi was born in Pozsony, Kingdom of Hungary, Austria-Hungary (today Bratislava, capital of Slovakia).
-He was the son of Frigyes Dohnányi and his wife Ottilia Szlabey.
-He first studied music with his father, a professor of mathematics and an amateur cellist, and then when he was eight years old, with Carl Forstner, organist at the local cathedral.
-In 1894, in his 17th year, he moved to Budapest and enrolled in the Royal National Hungarian Academy of Music, studying piano with István Thomán and composition with Hans von Koessler, a cousin of Max Reger.
+Dohnányi was born in Pozsony, Kingdom of Hungary (today Bratislava, Slovakia).
+Born into the old noble Dohnányi family, he was the son of Frigyes Dohnányi (1843–1909) and his wife, Ottilia Szlabey.
+He first studied music with his father, a professor of mathematics and amateur cellist, and when he was eight years old, with Carl Forstner, organist at the local cathedral.
+In 1894 he moved to Budapest and enrolled in the Royal National Hungarian Academy of Music, studying piano with István Thomán and composition with Hans von Koessler, a cousin of Max Reger.

-István Thomán had been a favorite student of Franz Liszt, while Hans von Koessler was a devotee of Johannes Brahms's music.
+Thomán had been a favorite student of Franz Liszt, while von Koessler was a devotee of Johannes Brahms's music.
 These two influences played an important part in Dohnányi's life: Liszt on his piano playing and Brahms on his compositions.
 Dohnányi's first published work, his Piano Quintet in C minor, earned approval from Brahms, who promoted it in Vienna.
 Dohnányi did not study long at the Academy of Music: in June 1897 he sought to take the final exams right away, without completing his studies.
 Permission was granted, and a few days later he passed with high marks, as composer and pianist, graduating at less than 20 years of age.

 After a few lessons with Eugen d'Albert, another student of Liszt, Dohnányi made his debut in Berlin in 1897 and was recognized at once as a performer of high merit.
 Similar success followed in Vienna and on a subsequent tour of Europe.
 He made his London debut at a Richter concert in Queen's Hall, with a notable performance of Beethoven's Piano Concerto No. 4.
 He was among the first to conduct and popularize Bartók's more accessible music.

 During the 1898 season, Dohnányi visited the United States, where he gained a reputation playing Beethoven's Piano Concerto No. 4 for his American debut with the St. Louis Symphony.
 Unlike most famous pianists of the time, he did not limit himself to solo recitals and concertos, but also appeared in chamber music.
 In 1901 he completed his Symphony No. 1, his first orchestral work.
 Although he was heavily influenced by established contemporaries, notably Brahms, it displayed considerable technical skill in its own right.

-Dohnányi first married Elisabeth "Elsa" Kunwald (also a pianist), who bore him a son, Hans, in 1902.
-Hans was to be the father of the German politician Klaus von Dohnányi and of the conductor Christoph von Dohnányi, long Music Director of the Cleveland Orchestra.
-Hans distinguished himself as a leader of the anti-Nazi resistance in Germany and was ultimately executed in the final stages of World War II.
-In addition to Hans, Dohnányi and Elsa Kunwald also had a daughter, Greta.
+Dohnányi married Elisabeth "Elsa" Kunwald (also a pianist), and they had a son, Hans, in 1902.
+Hans subsequently had two sons: the German politician Klaus von Dohnányi and the conductor Christoph von Dohnányi, longtime music director of the Cleveland Orchestra.
+Hans distinguished himself as a leader of the anti-Nazi resistance in Germany and was executed in the final stages of World War II.
+Dohnányi and Elsa Kunwald also had a daughter, Greta.